Hypotension

 What is hypotension?

-What are symptoms of hypotension?
+What are the symptoms of hypotension?

-Can hypotension be treated?
+Can hypotension be caused by medication?

-Is hypotension serious?
+Is hypotension a serious condition?

 How is hypotension diagnosed?